Chess Engine Adviser & Stockfish Replay Lab

 Stockfish is incredibly powerful, but many players use it in the least helpful way possible.
 The right goal is not to copy computer moves.
 The right goal is to use engine analysis to understand missed tactics, hidden resources, and practical lessons you can actually apply in your next game.

 Start here: think first, then check with the engine.
-Use the replay lab below to see how modern engine chess changed what strong play can look like.
+Use the adviser to decide what to look for, then use the replay lab to see how modern engine chess turns eval, depth, and long-term pressure into concrete moves.

 Stockfish is a chess engine, not a teacher.
 Use it after your own review, compare your candidate moves with the engine line, and turn the engine's verdict into a human lesson you can remember.